Maria Ilieva

-Alongside her music career, Ilieva was a judge on the first, second and third seasons of X factor (Bulgaria) and part of the judging panel of The Masked Singer (Bulgarian TV series) season 1.
-In 2019 she finished second in the 8th season of the Bulgairan version of Your Face Sounds Familiar.
+Alongside her music career, Ilieva has been a judge on the first, second and third seasons of X Factor Bulgaria, The Masked Singer Bulgaria season 1, and The Voice of Bulgaria seasons 10 and 11.
+In 2019 she finished second in the 8th season of the Bulgarian version of Your Face Sounds Familiar.
 She has appeared in a number of Bulgarian and international films and TV series.

 Maria has taken part in a vast number of social and philanthropy activities supporting regional and national causes.

 Early life

 Maria Ilieva was born in Veliko Tarnovo, Bulgaria, in a family of musicians.
 Her mother, Vanya Moneva, is the choir-master of the Vanya Moneva female choir and her late father, Krasimir Iliev, was the conductor of Sofia Wind Orchestra.
 Trained pianist since the age of five, she developed her vocal skills as a member of the “Petko Stainov” Choir Academy.

 Ilieva graduated from the Sofia High School of Mathematics.
 She proceeded to receive a master's degree in Insurance and a master's degree in International Relations.

 Her career as a performing vocal artist started in the late 1990 as the lead vocalist of the bands Visoko and Kaffe Band – the latter best known abroad for representing Bulgaria at the 2005 Eurovision Song Contest.